 Love mushrooms?
 Would you like to grow your own?
 Learning how to grow mushrooms at home could be a fun experience for the whole family.

-Mushrooms can be found growing on mossy bark of trees, as well as the shady soil under some trees.
+Mushrooms can be found growing on the mossy bark of trees, as well as the shady soil under some trees.
 They prefer damp and dark areas.

 Unlike other green plants that make their own food through the process of photosynthesis, mushrooms get nutrients and energy from metabolizing dead and decaying organic matter, or by simply absorbing nutrients from living plant roots.

 The typical lifecycle of a mushroom begins with mycelium, a fungal colony that has white spider web-like fibers that can easily be found in soil and also other substrates.
 It spreads in search of both nutrients and water when an adequate environment is sourced from where small sizes of pinheads emerge above the ground.

 How to Grow Mushrooms at Home

 Before you decide to grow mushrooms at home, you must, first of all, choose the type of mushroom you intend to grow.
 Some of the popular mushroom types you can choose from include:

 - Shiitake mushrooms

 You’ll need to buy spawn or spores of the mushroom type you want to grow from a well-reputed dealer.